 Women are filing Essure birth control lawsuits after experiencing severe complications from the tubal ligation device.
 Find out if you have a viable case today for free.

-If you or a loved one experienced extreme side effects from an IVC filter, you could get compensation for treatment, pain and suffering and other costs.
+If you or a loved one experienced extreme side effects from a Sorin Stöckert 3T heater-cooler, you could get compensation for treatment, pain and suffering and other costs.
 Get a free case review now.

 Patients with hip replacement complications could be eligible for compensation to pay for medical care, lost income and more.
 Get a free case review from an experienced lawyer today.